gaalcaras/dotfiles-b23/README.md

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

+Sometimes software (like arara) needs to have a config file in your home directory, not a dotfile.
+If so, use the `.vsymlink` (for 'visible symlink') instead of `.symlink`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.